 As a Presentation Strategist, it's a joy to help thousands of leaders shape and deliver bold ideas.
 They inspire me with how they think about a world alive with fresh possibilities.

 Some are investment managers presenting portfolio strategy with warmth and conviction.
-Others are business executives passionately communicating how technology drives innovation.
+Others are business executives passionately communicating how A.I. will augment, not replace humans.
 And there's my favorite legendary athlete turned entrepreneur who continues to awe global audiences with humor, wit and leadership insight.